Low Carbohydrate Eating for People with Diabetes

 with kidney or liver failure, or those with a history of disordered eating or some rare metabolic conditions.

-[*NOTE: Depending on the amount of insulin resistance and hyperinsulinemia that someone with Type 2 Diabetes has they may or may not be able to maintain glycemic (blood sugar) control eating whole-grains and legumes.
-In their minimally processed forms, these may be able to be re-introduced in small quantities on an individual basis after reversal of Type 2 Diabetes symptoms and lower circulating insulin levels / reduced insulin resistance.]
+[*NOTE: Depending on the amount of insulin resistance and hyperinsulinemia that someone with type 2 diabetes has, they may or may not be able to maintain glycemic (blood sugar) control by eating whole-grains and legumes.
+In their minimally processed forms, these may be able to be reintroduced in small quantities on an individual basis after reversal of Type 2 Diabetes symptoms and lower circulating insulin levels / reduced insulin resistance.]

 [9] All people should be encouraged to limit their intake of foods that are high in energy*, carbohydrate or salt*, including processed foods such as sugary drinks, chips, cakes, biscuits, pastries and candies.

 [NOTE: Unfortunately, foods that are ‘high in energy’ or ‘high in salt’ are inadequately defined in this publication.
-“High in energy” would be better framed as “low nutrient density foods” which are foods high in energy relative to the amount of nutrients they contain.
-Cheese for example may be energy-dense per 100 g but is also very nutrient-dense.
-What does “high in salt” means — high in salt for whom?
+“High in energy” would be better framed as “low nutrient density foods,” which are foods high in energy relative to the amount of nutrients they contain.
+Cheese, for example, may be energy-dense per 100 g but is also very nutrient-dense.
+What does “high in salt” mean — high in salt for whom?

-Since I provide services both in-person in my Coquitlam (British Columbia) office as well as via Distance Consultation (Skype or phone), I am available to help.
+Since I provide services both in-person in my Coquitlam (British Columbia) office as well as via Distance Consultation, I am available to help.

 To our good health!